 Stocking up when products are on sale is a great way to grow your shelf cooking stockpile.
-BUT make sure that you’re actually getting a good deal when you see those sales stickers.
-If you’re only saving ten cents, then there’s no reason for you to buy it unless you already needed it.
+BUT make sure you're actually getting a good deal when you see those sales stickers.
+If you're only saving ten cents, then there's no reason for you to buy it unless you already needed it.

 If you find a pantry staple on sale for a great deal, stock up on it!
 If your budget will allow, but at least three.
 One to use now and two to use later.
-You get to save money and work on your stockpile!
+You get to save money and work on your food stockpile!

 MAKE YOUR OWN FREEZER MEALS

-Are you ready for my biggest grocery shopping tip of all?
+Are you ready for our biggest grocery shopping tip of all?
 Go to the freezer section and see what you can make and freeze at home.
-While freezer foods may be convenient to just grab and buy from the store, they’re definitely two to three times more expensive than if you were to make it yourself at home!
+While freezer foods may be convenient to just grab and buy from the store, they're definitely two to three times more expensive than if you were to make it yourself at home!